arjunumenon/teamsfx-deploymentready/README.md

 >
 ### Prepare for the transportation of the files for deployment

-First step before the deployment would be to move the files from the Teams Toolkit folder from the development machine to machine from where the files will be deployed to Azure.
+First step before the deployment would be to move the files from the Teams Toolkit folder of the development machine to deployment machine from where the files will be deployed to Azure.
 For that, we need to ensure that only the required files need to be moved to the deployment server.
 For doing that, you need to :

 >**NOTE**